 Types of investors in the space sector, 2000-2022.
-This figure shows that, among other things, in most years from 2000 to 2022, the majority of space investors were first-time investors in the space sector.240 Credit: BryceTech.
+This figure shows that, among other things, in most years from 2000 to 2022, the majority of space investors were first-time investors in the space sector.
+Credit: BryceTech.

 Emerging Space Office (2012-2016) funded economic studies, including the NexGen space study on commercial lunar landers.
-The Emerging Space Office also funded the original Start Up Space report;241 funded studies such as Economic Development of Low Earth Orbit;242 and, based on economic analyses, identified ZBLAN as a particularly valuable microgravity application.
-This era also saw a deeper analysis of NASA's own economic impacts and dependencies, such as with the NASA Economic Impact Report243 and Civil Space Industrial Base Assessment.244 more expansive.
-Reflected in NASA publications and public statements, this expanding narrative now includes support not just for an LEO economy but also a lunar economy.
-This increasingly economic tone to the space program has been heard in speech after speech by presidents and vice presidents across political parties, and new programs have been implemented to re-create the success of NASA's market stimulation.
+The Emerging Space Office also funded the original Start Up Space report; funded studies such as Economic Development of Low Earth Orbit; and, based on economic analyses, identified ZBLAN as a particularly valuable microgravity application.
+This era also saw a deeper analysis of NASA's own economic impacts and dependencies, such as with the NASA Economic Impact Report and Civil Space Industrial Base Assessment.